Southern flying squirrel: Habitat

 Dens tend to be on the perimeter of the home range and situated away from clearings.
 To cross disturbances such as plantations and logged areas, southern flying squirrels prefer to use mature forest corridors over younger ones, suggesting that they are more sensitive to forest disturbances than previously believed.

 Behavior

 Southern flying squirrels are highly social mammals and have been observed flying and foraging together in large groups.
 Additionally, they often aggregate together in dens, especially as seasonal temperatures decline in order to conserve energy.
 Compared to individuals who nest alone in winter, squirrels in aggregates can save 30 percent more energy.
 Although southern flying squirrels do show a preference for relatedness, they are tolerant of nonrelated but familiar individuals, possibly because in addition to providing heat energy for the aggregation, outsiders will promote outbreeding.
+However, in the summer months, they tend to forage and cache alone in their home range.